rpdelaney/l4d2-tourney-rules/rules.md

 Each team is allowed up to one (1) pause per round to request screenshots.

-Each competitor must take a screenshot whenever asked by anyone in the server.
+Each player must take a screenshot whenever asked by anyone in the server.

 ######5.7.3 Privacy
-Competitors are never required to provide demos or screenshots to anyone except the staff.
+Players are never required to provide demos or screenshots to anyone except the staff.
 Although there is no basis for an expectation of privacy, they are considered confidential and will be shared only for: